jclehner/nmrpflash/README.md

 process has finished.

 ###### "Timeout while waiting for ACK(0)/OACK."

+`nmrpflash` didn't receive a response to the initial TFTP upload request.
+This either indicates an IP configuration issue, or a firewall is blocking the TFTP packets from reaching the device running `nmrpflash`.

+If you do have an active firewall, either disable it before running `nmrpflash`, or make sure that incoming packets for port 69 aren't being blocked.

 The device did not respond to `nmrpflash`'s TFTP upload request.
 By default, `nmrpflash` will assign `10.164.183.252` to the target device, while adding `10.164.183.253`